cmu-is-projects/ferry/README.md

 - Host API and docs via GitHub pages

 ## Installation
-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:
 ``` ruby
 gem 'ferry'
 ```